drhsqlite/fossil-mirror/www/caps/admin-v-setup.md

 `localhost` without needing the `--localhost` flag: in this mode, anyone who can connect to that repo’s web UI has full power over that repo.

+## <a name="dcap"></a>Dangerous Capabilities Initially Denied to Everyone

+There are two capabilities that Fossil doesn’t grant by default to Setup or Admin users automatically.
+They are exceptionally dangerous, so Fossil makes these users grant themselves (or others) these capabilities deliberately, hopefully after careful consideration.

+### <a name="y"></a>Write Unversioned

+Fossil currently doesn’t distinguish the sub-operations of [`fossil uv`](/help?cmd=uv); they’re all covered by [**WrUnver**][capy] (“y”) capability.
+Since some of these operations are unconditionally destructive due to the nature of unversioned content, and since this goes against Fossil’s philosophy of immutable history, nobody gets cap “y” on a Fossil repo by default, not even the Setup or Admin users.
+A Setup or Admin user must grant “y” cap to someone — not necessarily themselves! — this powerful capability before modifications to remote unversioned content are possible.

+Operations on unversioned content made without this capability affect your local clone only.
+In this way, your local unversioned file table can have different content from that in its parent repo.
+This state of affairs will continue until your user either gets cap “y” and syncs that content with its parent or you say `fossil uv revert` to make your local unversioned content table match that of its parent repo.

+### <a name="x"></a>Private Branch Push

+For private branches to remain private, they must never be accidentally pushed to a public repository.
+It can be [difficult to impossible][shun] to recover from such a mistake, so nobody gets [**Private**][capx] (“x”) capability on a Fossil repo by default, not even Admin or Setup users.

+There are two common uses for private branches.

+One use is part of a local social contract allowing individual developers to work on some things in private until they’re ready to push them up to the parent repository.
+This goes against [a core tenet][fdp] of Fossil’s design philosophy, but Fossil allows it, so some development organizations do this.
+If yours is one of these, you might give cap “x” to the “developer” category.

+The other use is in development organizations that follow the Fossil philosophy, where you do not work in private unless you absolutely must.
+You may have a public-facing project — let’s call it “SQLite” for the sake of argument — but then someone comes along and commissions a custom modification to your project which they wish to keep proprietary.
+You do your work on a private branch, which you absolutely must never push to the public repo, because that would be illegal.
+(Breach of contract, copyright violation on a work-for-hire agreement, etc.) If you are using Fossil in this way, we recommend that you give “x” capability to a special developer account only, if at all, to minimize the chance of an accidental push.

+[capa]: ./ref.html#a
+[caps]: ./ref.html#s
+[capx]: ./ref.html#x
+[capy]: ./ref.html#y

 [fcp]:   https://fossil-scm.org/fossil/help?cmd=configuration
+[fdp]:   ../fossil-v-git.wiki#devorg
 [forum]: https://fossil-scm.org/forum/
 [fui]:   /help?cmd=ui
 [lg]:    ./login-groups.md